Alireza Firouzja: 2023

 In May, Firouzja participated in the Superbet Chess Classic in Bucharest, eventually finishing tied for second, ending up with a +1 score, losing two games and winning three, including one over then recently crowned world champion Ding Liren and the runner up in the 2023 World Chess Championship, Ian Nepomniachtchi.
 On 29 May, Firouzja participated in the Norway Chess Blitz tournament, finishing second behind the Uzbek Nodirbek Abdusattorov.
-In June, Firouzja participated in the Norway Chess Classical Tournament, losing the first round to Indian Gukesh Dommaraju, but winning the next two rounds against Azerbaijani Shakhriyar Mamedyarov and Abdusattorov.
+In June, Firouzja participated in the Norway Chess Classical Tournament, losing the first round to Gukesh Dommaraju, but winning the next two rounds against Azerbaijani Shakhriyar Mamedyarov and Abdusattorov.

 In December, Firouzja became the subject of controversy after organizing a tournament titled "Alireza Firouzja's Race to Candidates" with several lower rated players (Sergey Fedorchuk, Andrei Shchekachev, and Alexandre Dgebuadze), allegedly with the sole purpose of gaining enough rating points to leapfrog Wesley So for the rating qualification spot for the 2024 Candidates Tournament.
 Firouzja finished with a score of 5.5/6, failing to surpass So.
 He later surpassed So after playing in the Open de Rouen, securing his spot in the Candidates with a perfect score of 7/7 and a victory over former FIDE World Championship finalist Gata Kamsky.

 2024

 Firouzja competed in the Tata Steel Masters in January.
 He placed fifth with 7½/13 (+5–3=5).
 At the 2024 Candidates Tournament in April, Firouzja finished in seventh place.
 He won two games, and lost six.
-He was the only player to defeat the winner, Gukesh D. On June 13th, Firouzja won the Bullet Chess Championship on Chess.com by defeating American Grandmaster Hikaru Nakamura in the final.
+He was the only player to defeat the winner, Gukesh D. On 13 June, Firouzja won the Bullet Chess Championship on Chess.com by defeating American Grandmaster Hikaru Nakamura in the final.

-On August 16, Firouzja won the Saint Louis Rapid & Blitz tournament (August 12-16), taking the lead in the Grand Chess Tour standings from Caruana.
-On August 28, he clinched first place in the Sinquefield Cup, which secured him victory of the Grand Chess Tour.
+On 16 August, Firouzja won the Saint Louis Rapid & Blitz tournament (12–16 August), taking the lead in the Grand Chess Tour standings from Caruana.
+On 28 August, he clinched first place in the Sinquefield Cup, which secured him victory of the Grand Chess Tour.

 In October, Grandmaster Alireza Firouzja's team, Triveni Continental Kings, won the 2024 Tech Mahindra Global Chess League.
 The team defeated PBG Alaskan Knights 2-0 in the final.